Cyprus: Empty oil tanker catches fire; 5 crew rescued

-NICOSIA, Cyprus (AP) — Cyprus authorities say a Maltese-flagged oil tanker caught fire and ran aground near a fishing village, forcing several crew members to jump overboard.
+NICOSIA, Cyprus (AP) — A Maltese-flagged oil tanker caught fire and ran aground near a fishing village, forcing several crew members to jump overboard, Cypriot authorities said Saturday.

-Cyprus’ Joint Rescue Coordination Center says the fire aboard the tanker Athlos was extinguished soon after it broke out.
+Cyprus’ Joint Rescue Coordination Center said the fire aboard the tanker Athlos was extinguished soon after it broke out.
 Five crew members were rescued from the water and taken to the hospital.

+Three of them were later released, but two remained for treatment of serious burns.

 The Center said the empty tanker issued a distress call Saturday following an explosion and fire onboard shortly after setting sail from Larnaca port some 3.5 miles off the village of Zygi.